MEXT Scholarship Program

 Japanese Studies Students

-For undergraduate students already majoring in Japanese language and/or culture.
+One-year immersion in Japan for undergraduate students majoring in Japanese language and/or culture in Canada

-Please note that the general information below is indicative only; for detailed information on the Japanese Studies Students Scholarship, consult the Application Guidelines.
+** The general information below is indicative only; for detailed information on the scholarship, consult the official documents. **

 Fields of Study